maciej-stefaniak/generator-next-prismic/README.md

 yo next-prismic
 ```

+## About the generated project

+It will create a React Typescript based project using Next.js framework to allow server side rendering and improving SEO on the site.

+The app is set as a PWA (Progressive Web App) providing:

+- Server-side rendering with Next.js
+- Offline support with a service worker
+- A manifest and robots.txt files
+- Linting & code formatting with Eslint, Prettier, Airbnb rules ...
+- Styling with SCSS files and with Autoprefixer.
+Also allows to add custom PostCSS config.
+- A small Node.js Express server with gzip compression
+- In the server an example small API has been defined to deliver content to the client
+- A Redux store to get the content from the API, with examples of querying the content on start

 ## About the generator

 In order to stay up to date with the last version of this generator, go to the folder containing your clonned version of this repository pull the changes and link it again.